APA Doctoral Internship Program

-The purpose of our training program is to prepare interns to enter the field of clinical psychology as competent, ethical, collaborative, and culturally aware practitioners, able to integrate science and practice.
-Interns gain experience in public school and outpatient settings and have the opportunity to participate in varied psychoeducational interventions.
-Interns acquire and refine skills for treating children, adolescents and families in school settings and in a community mental health center setting.
+The purpose of our training program is to prepare interns to enter the field of Health Service Psychology as competent, ethical, collaborative, and culturally aware practitioners, able to integrate science and practice.
+Interns gain experience in public school and outpatient settings and have opportunities to participate in varied psycho-educational interventions.
+Interns acquire and refine skills for treating children, adolescents and families in school settings and in a community mental health center.
 Psychologists have a unique role among mental health professionals in community settings because of the depth and breadth of their training in the science of psychology.
-We expect our graduates to be able to assess psychological interventions on the basis of their evidence basis and of the science behind them.
-We train psychologists to play an active role in the evaluation of existing treatment programs and the shaping of new ones.
+We expect our graduates to be able to assess psychological interventions based on evidence and the science behind them.
+We train psychologists to play an active role in the evaluation of existing clinic processes and treatment programs and the shaping of new ones.

 “The Community Health Awareness Council exists to provide alternatives to self-destructive behavior and to help create healthy lives for the children and families of Mountain View, Los Altos, Los Altos Hills, and surrounding communities.”